The holonomy of a singular leaf: Higher holonomies of singular leaves

-\begin{remark} \normalfont The restriction of $ \mathcal F$ to the open subset $M_{reg} \subset M_L $ of regular points is a regular foliation.
+\begin{remark} \normalfont The restriction of $ \fol{F}$ to the open subset $M_{reg} \subset M_L $ of regular points is a regular foliation.
 Its holonomy groupoid (more precisely, its universal cover) is the restriction to $ M_{reg}$ of the universal holonomy groupoid $ \mathbf F$.
 This gives an alternative proof of Proposition \ref{prop:regular_leaves} as an immediate consequence and Proposition \ref{prop:ASrelation} and Example \ref{ex:regularleaf}. \end{remark}

 \begin{remark} \normalfont Iakovos Androulidakis and Marco Zambon \cite{AZ13,AZ2} have also defined a holonomy morphism for a leaf of a singular foliation, which goes from the holonomy groupoid to some quotients of jets of vector fields on the transverse singular foliation.
 It is not a higher holonomy in our sense.
 However, it can be related to our construction as follows: Any element of the holonomy groupoid comes from a path in $A_L$ from $\ell$ to $\ell'$.
-Using the Ehresmann $\mathcal F$-connection, for any $m\in p^{-1}(\ell)$ this path can be lifted to a path ending in $\phi(m)\in p^{-1}(\ell')$.
-The class of the map $\phi$ modulo $\mathrm{exp(I_\ell\mathcal T_\ell)}$ is the holonomy of \cite{AZ13,AZ2}.
-While finishing this article, we learnt that Alfonso Garmendia and Joel Villatoro are going further in this direction (see \cite{GarVilt}). \end{remark}
+Using the Ehresmann $\fol{F}$-connection, for any $m\in p^{-1}(\ell)$ this path can be lifted to a path ending in $\phi(m)\in p^{-1}(\ell')$.
+The class of the map $\phi$ modulo $\mathrm{exp(I_\ell\fol{T}_\ell)}$ is the holonomy of \cite{AZ13,AZ2}.
+Alfonso Garmendia and Joel Villatoro indeed reconstructed the holonomy groupoid using such paths, see \cite{GarVilt}. \end{remark}